triangle-man/AoC2019/notes-to-self.md

 - try to be more consistent with naming from the start.
 Eg, I make use of structures for types; so for operations on types of `things`, start all functions with `thing-`
+- try to reach for `fold` or `for`

+mbutterick just converted numbers to strings when necessary!
+Maybe I should stop worrying about performance.

+The pattern I'm looking for may be what Haskell calls `scanl`.